-Can I just use normal milk instead of buttermilk?
+Can I just use normal milk instead of buttermilk for soda bread?

 Unfortunately not.
 The acidity of buttermilk is required to react with the bicarbonate of soda to act as the leavening agent for this loaf!

-No, there is no need.
-We don’t need a higher protein content in our flour as we aren’t kneading or proving the dough.
+We don’t need a higher protein flour (like strong bread flour) as we aren’t kneading or proving the dough.
 Therefore good old plain white flour will be just fine here.

 Some soda bread recipes use wholemeal

 You only need a large bowl and a baking tray to make this bread!
 I always use a silicone baking tray as it distributes heat more evenly, resulting in a more even bake!
 I use one almost identical to this one:

 If you try this recipe I’d love to see!
 You can show me by tagging me @bakerjoblog or using #bakerjoblog!

 - 490 g plain white flour